Search aggregator: Functional overview

 In this case, the {SEARCH_TERMS} parameter would be replaced with the user requested search terms, and the query would be sent to the host.
 The Search Aggregator would then parse the results and display them in a user-friendly way.

 Advantages

 This system has several advantages over traditional metasearch engines.
 Primarily, it allows the user greater flexibility in deciding which engines should be used to perform the query.
-They also allow for easy addition of new engines to the users personal collection (similar to the way a user adds a new news feed to a news aggregator.)
+They also allow for easy addition of new engines to the user's personal collection (similar to the way a user adds a new news feed to a news aggregator).